EnterpriseDB/efm-api-node-state/README.md

 ## GET /primary

-Based on the execution of the EFM `node-status-json` command, this API call returns an HTTP response code set to `200` if the current node is the primary node of the EFM cluster.
+Based on the presence of a specific EFM trigger file, this API call returns an HTTP response code set to `200` if the current node is the primary node of the EFM cluster.

 Example:
 ```http